 With RealTraffic you create in an easy way realistic looking traffic scenes.
-The simulation is based on the Intelligent Driver Model (IDM), developed by the TU Dresden.
+The simulation is based on the Intelligent Driver Model (IDM), developed by the Technical University of Dresden, Germany.

 RealTraffic simulates human driving behavior, which can be influenced by a few simple parameters.

 Using the free Car Rig Helper and the automatic setup function, vehicles can be integrated quickly and easily.